protontypes/open-sustainable-technology/README.md

 - [multicycles](https://github.com/PierrickP/multicycles) - aggregates on one map, more than 100 share vehicles like bikes, scooters, mopeds and cars.
 - [pybikes](https://github.com/eskerda/pybikes) - provides a set of tools to scrape bike sharing data from different websites and APIs, thus providing a coherent and generalized set of classes and methods to access this sort of information.
 - [sustainable-mobility-api](https://gitlab.com/mshepherd/sustainable-mobility-api) - consists of a Python library and HTTP API for estimating the environmental impact of personal mobility.
-- [ChargyDesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp) - Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German "Eichrecht"
+- [ChargyDesktopApp](https://github.com/OpenChargingCloud/ChargyDesktopApp) - Chargy is a transparency software for secure and transparent e-mobility charging processes, as defined by the German "Eichrecht".
 - [WWCP_OCPP](https://github.com/OpenChargingCloud/WWCP_OCPP) - Connectivity between the World Wide Charging Protocol (WWCP) and the Open Charge Point Protocol (OCPP v1.6/v2.0).
-- [WWCP_Core](https://github.com/OpenChargingCloud/WWCP_Core) - The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols
+- [WWCP_Core](https://github.com/OpenChargingCloud/WWCP_Core) - The World Wide Charging Protocol Suite is a collection of protocols in order to connect market actors in the field of e-mobility solutions via scalable and secure Internet protocols.
 - [openv2g](http://openv2g.sourceforge.net/) - The objective to start this project is primarily to support the ISO and IEC standardisation process to specify the so called "Vehicle 2 Grid Comunication Interface" (V2G CI) which became the ISO IEC 15118 specification by now.
 - [OptaPlanner](https://github.com/kiegroup/optaplanner) - Java Constraint Solver to solve vehicle routing, employee rostering, task assignment, conference scheduling and other planning problems.
 - [RAMP-mobility](https://github.com/RAMP-project/RAMP-mobility) - A novel applocation of the RAMP main engine for generating bottom-up stochastic electric vehicles load profiles.

 ### Industry